Thick hyperbolic 3-manifolds with bounded rank: Negatively curved manifolds

-\begin{named}{Geometric Tameness Theorem} Assume that $M$ is a complete $3$-manifold with pinched negative curvature, finitely generated fundamental group and hyperbolic cusps.
-Every end $\CE$ of $N$ that has no cusps is either convex-cocompact of degenerate. \end{named}
+\begin{named}{Geometric Tameness Theorem} Assume that $M$ is a complete Riemannian $3$-manifold with pinched negative curvature, finitely generated fundamental group and hyperbolic cusps.
+Every end $\CE$ of $M$ that has no cusps is either convex-cocompact or degenerate. \end{named}